Use this checklist to guide you through the Admissions and Enrollment process at NCAD.

 - Submit official high school transcript, GED plus required test results, or proof of school accreditation or program accreditation for homeschooled students and official transcripts for all colleges attended.

-- 1 page typed essay addressing 4 questions.
+- 1 page essay addressing 4 questions submitted online.

 - Set up informational interview with Admissions Representative.